Alex-F26/O.R.C---Human-Centric-Cybersecurity/README.md

 NOTE: you may need to restart your IDE after installing Node.js

+For VScode:
-If an error pops up after completing the steps above, type this command in:
+If an error pops up after completing the steps above, type this command into the terminal:

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser